-On the VPN / PPTP/L2TP Servers page, you can enable the PPTP or L2TP VPN server.
-To configure the PPTP or L2TP server, go to the relevant tab.
+On the VPN / PPTP/L2TP Servers page, you can create PPTP or L2TP VPN servers.
+To configure a PPTP or L2TP server, go to the relevant tab.

 PPTP and L2TP help to establish a secure connection creating a tunnel in the standard insecure network.